guitarvydas/guitarvydas.github.io/_posts/2021-05-24-The Trouble With UNIX.md

 # Early BASIC

-In the early days, BASIC was based on bytecodes, called _VM_s today.
+In the early days, BASIC was based on bytecodes, called _VMs_ today.

 The trouble with this approach was that other people could read and modify the application code without clearing the changes with the owners.